How To Overcome Social Anxiety Using These 5 Tips

 • Body shaking and tremors

-To make a diagnosis for social anxiety disorder, patients must generally experience persistent fear or apprehension toward specific social situations, avoidance of anxiety-inducing situations, and excessive anxiety that interferes with their lives.
+To make a diagnosis for social anxiety disorder, individuals must generally experience persistent fear or apprehension toward specific social situations, avoidance of anxiety-inducing situations, and excessive anxiety that interferes with their functioning.
+After a diagnosis, your mental healthcare provider can recommend an effective treatment plan for social anxiety disorder.

 Therapists often provide recommendations for strategies and lifestyle changes to manage symptoms that people with social anxiety disorder can implement in their daily lives.
-A few common recommendations may include:
+A few common recommendations may include the following.

-To disengage from these thoughts, patients with social anxiety must usually identify any underlying negative thoughts they may be holding.
-They should then analyze and challenge them.
+To disengage from these thoughts, people with social anxiety may be asked to identify any underlying negative thoughts they may be holding.
+They can then analyze and challenge them.
 By logically evaluating their thoughts and emotions, those with social anxiety may eventually stop these negative thoughts and replace them with more realistic, positive ones.

 People with social anxiety tend to get “caught up” in their own discomfort.
 As a result, they may struggle to focus on the people around them instead of themselves.
 When they focus too much on their fear and apprehension, people with social anxiety can induce extra anxiety and stress on themselves.